mwindholtz/ddd_ex_tickets/docs/introduction.md

 An Entity in Elixir would be data that lives in a Database, and can be changed in the DB as needed.
 It would be a Struct with an *Ecto Schema*

-#### Aggrigate
+#### Aggregate
-An Aggrigate is one Entity, or a tree of Entities with one at the root.
-The root is called the AggrigateRoot.
-The AggrigateRoot is the ony interface into the Aggrigate and maintains transactions so that the Aggrigate internals are always consistent and valid.
+An Aggregate is one Entity, or a tree of Entities with one at the root.
+The root is called the AggregateRoot.
+The AggregateRoot is the ony interface into the Aggregate and maintains transactions so that the Aggregate internals are always consistent and valid.

+Much of DDD modeling deals with finding, and naming Aggregates and decoupling Aggregates from each other.
+This is key to robustness and scalability.
+Aggregates can be implemented with Elixir GenServers.
+In the **DddExTickets** example [Venue](https://github.com/mwindholtz/ddd_ex_tickets/blob/master/lib/ddd_ex_tickets/warehouse/venue.ex) is an Aggregate that mananges the allocation of Seat ValueObjects.

 #### DomainEvent
 A DomainEvent is and event that the Domain Expert cares about from the real-world.
 It is expressed in past-tense to show that it already happened. **Seat Reserverd**,  **TicketPurchased**, **Seat Available***